Grim-/OutwardSuperSimpleExample/README.md

 A Unity game is made up of *Scenes* - it is useful when starting out to think of 'Scenes' as 'levels' that contain GameObjects which themselves contain components.

 > This isn't exactly true as you may have a Scene that has GameObjects within it that are never seen by the player, or used as part of a level.
-Some games might only ever use 1 Scene and have everything dynamically loaded into that one scene (aka "chunking")
+Some games might only ever use 1 Scene and have everything dynamically loaded into that one scene in chunks as needed aka "chunking".

 > Another case is the "DontDestroyOnLoad" scene which I will briefly cover later.